 After careers in psychology and landscape architecture, Pam is currently in her third career as the chief wine taster.
 She also manages the tasting room and events room where businesses, clubs and families and friends meet to enjoy food and wine.
 Pam and Ken met when Pam was director of the Organic Agriculture Program in the Iowa Department of Agriculture and Land Stewardship.

 Royal Scheider joined Famous Fossil in 2012, helping in both the winery and the vineyard.
 Of German heritage, Royal is the fifth generation to carry his name.
-Royal graduated from Orangeville High School and will soon complete his degree from Highland Community College.
+Royal graduated from Orangeville High School and from Highland Community College.
 Royal’s father first introduced him to winemaking and instilled in him a love of the great outdoors.
 Be sure and give a wave when you see Royal in the vineyard or helping in the winery.

 Famous Fossil Winery is closed Easter, Thanksgiving, Christmas and New Years Day.